augustinas/from-zero-to-hero-with-RSpec/what_is_testing.md

 #So how do you add this awesome super power to your toolkit?#

-Simply read the next section [Install RSpec and Make Those Tests Green](./make_it_pass_morse.md), to try RSpec and automated testing out for yourself, and become a automation super hero!
+Simply read the next section [Testing, Testing, 1, 2, 3...](./morse/morse_0.md), to try RSpec and automated testing out for yourself, and become a automation super hero!